grigoryanhripsime/mini-construction/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+### ✅ Key Features

+- **Star Widget Pooling**:
+  All star indicators are reused using a pool system to improve performance.

+- **Loot Dialog**:
+  A dialog appears when a new gear item is looted.
+Players can:
+    - View the dropped item
+    - Compare it with the currently equipped gear
+    - Choose to **equip** or **drop** it

+- **Flags Dialog**:
+  Shows detailed information about the currently equipped flag and allows the player to switch to another flag.

+- **Pets Dialog**:
+  Displays information about the player’s current pet, with the option to select a different one.

+- **Gear Info Dialogs**:
+  Each gear item in the main gear section has its own detailed dialog, showing stats and rarity.